DevCycleHQ/devcycle-docs/docs/introduction/architecture.md

 2. Changes made by the **Management API** are delivered via a queue to the **Config Service**.

-3. The **Config Service** bundles all changes into a JSON configuration for each project, environment, and SDK type combination.
+3. The **Config Service** bundles all changes into a JSON configuration for each Project, Environment, and SDK type combination.

 4. The configuration data is then uploaded to **Cloudflare's CDN**.